VTTAssets/vtta.io/content/assets/vtta-ddb/index.md

 ## Features

-- **Individual imports: Monsters, spells and items** - Consistent UI elements within monster, spell and item blocks allows you to quickly import each entities individually.
-Additionally, since all those entities are now subject to versioning by the server-side parser, any **outdated entities present in your Foundry VTT server will be detected and updated automatically** for you.
-You simply browse D&D Beyond while being connected to Foundry VTT and the tools will ensure you are getting updates along the way.
-- **Batch imports: Monsters, spells and items** of those entities are possible, now, too.
-You will find an unobstrusive button on all listings of those entities. \*\*Want to import all monsters of size huge and CR5 and up?
-Just use the amazing filters by D&D Beyond and import the resulting list with vtta-ddb.
+- **Individual imports: Monsters, spells and items** - Consistently designed and unobstrusive UI elements are inserted in all monster-, spell- and item (stat) blocks - everyone on dndbeyond.com: Detail pages, (filtered) listings, encounter builder: Import what you need where you find it.
+- **Versioned entities** When the parser improves it will be run against all known monsters, spells and items locally on my development environment.
+Chances are that one fix for a monster affects others, still undetected discrepancies on other monsters.
+All affected monsters will be examined closely, and only good changes will result in an parser update, effectively increasing the version number for each affected monster by one.

+  Having a version assigned to them, the tools will now detect **outdated entities present in your Foundry VTT server and update them automatically** for you.
+Just use the tools, Foundry VTT and D&D Beyond and VTTA got you covered to keep you updated for you.

+- **Batch imports: Monsters, spells and items** can now be imported in batch.
+Simply browse to a listing page, filter to your likeing and start the batch import.
+If the listing consists of multiple pages, they will all traverse until every entity is imported in your game.
-- **Automated token generation** - an installed and enabled vtta-tokens will detect imported monsters and will auto-generate a token image for you.
-The necessary images are downloaded to your Foundry VTT server, too.
+- **Automated token generation** - an installed and enabled [https://www.vtta.io/assets/vtta-tokens](vtta-tokens) will detect imported monsters and will auto-generate a token image for you. **Note:** All efforts to implement a fancy AI-driven solution to extract the most relevant section of the monster artwork were in vain.
+Therefore, the results might require manual adjustments, but it's a good start.
-- **Source book import made easy** - With server-side parsing and manually crafted processing instruction specific to each sourcebook, the parser will know which pages to traverse in order to achieve a great, complete import of great quality: With the automated batch import, all entities required to run your adventure will be imported **and back-referenced to D&D Beyond**: All monsters, items, tables and scenes detected in the adventure will be available in your world.
+- **Source book import made easy** - With server-side parsing and manually crafted processing instruction specific to each sourcebook, the parser will know which pages to traverse in order to achieve a great, concise import of great quality: With the automated batch import, all entities required to run your adventure will be detected, parsed and imported into in your world.
+  - Structured Journal Entries based on the source/adventure book content? **Check!**
-  - Tables with reasonable names? **Check!**
+  - Rolltables now having recognizable names? **Check!**
-  - Linked Foundry VTT entities within the Journal Entries? **Check, and with links back to the original D&D Beyond page, too!**
-  -

-### Footnotes
+  - Correct scene labels with 100% consistency between Journal Entry text and actually displayed Labels? **Check!**
+  - Cross- and back-referenced links within the Journal Entries? **Of course!** it is called **Integration** for a reason

+There are so many details included in the tools that I could go on and on.
+I used the features I really liked about the first iteration, e.g. being able to quickly show my players an image displayed in a Journal Entry, and added other great additions to the mix like having a link to a RollTable within the Journal Entry and now including the possibility to directly roll from the Journal Entry without opening the RollTable itself.
+Those small quality of life improvements make the whole tool-suite appear really polished and like a **grown-up version** of the first iteration of tools.

+# Introduction

+The module requires the Google Chrome extension in order to received the data from D&D Beyond.
+Please download and add it from the [Google Webstore](https://chrome.google.com/webstore/detail/vttaio-dd-beyond-integrat/jkcgfhmpepgnjkjhgkfbengiopmbbhjj).
+After adding it to your Chrome Browser, it allows you connect to your Foundry VTT server by

+Follow the in-game tutorial to learn how to connect the extension to Foundry and to import your first monster.
+I will update the documentation to be more thorough in the next couple of days.
+Thank you for your patience!